This lesson is in the early stages of development (Alpha version)

 Objectives

-• Gain an overview of what machine learning is.
+• Gain an overview of what machine learning is and the techniques available.

 • Understand how machine learning and artificial intelligence differ.